agiledigital-labs/Anypoint-service-mesh/readme.md

   `kubectl get pods -n service-mesh`
 - Verify the adapter status.
   `asmctl adapter list`
+- Point local docker daemon to minikube's internal docker registry.
+  `eval $(minikube -p minikube docker-env)`
+- Go to `hello_world_api` folder and build an image.
+  `docker build -t hello-world-image .`
-- Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.
+- Deploy the application in kubernetes using the yaml file.
-  `kubectl apply -f hello_world_api/deployment.yaml`
+  `kubectl apply -f hello_world_api/deployment.yaml -n mule-apis`
+- Change context to `mule-apis` namespace.
+  `kubectl config set-context $(kubectl config current-context) --namespace mule-apis`
+- Run a pod with curl image in mule-apis namespace and send a request to the service.
+It should come back with a hello-world response.
+  `kubectl run curl-debug  --generator=run-pod/v1  --image curlimages/curl -i -t  --command -- bin/sh`
+- This method can be used to send requests to the endpoint for testing purposes later too.
+  `kubectl attach curl-debug -c curl-debug -i -t`
-- Fill in the values and apply auto create yaml file to automatically create your api in anypoint platform.
+- Go back to the project root directory.
+Fill in environmentId, instanceLabel, assetId, version, apiSpec,apiInstance tags, username and passwordin anypoint-api-auto-create.yaml and apply auto-create YAML file to create your API in Anypoint Platform automatically.
   `kubectl apply -f anypoint-api-auto-create-template.yaml`
 - Verify the endpoint is created on anypoint platform.
   `asmctl api list`